 Only a stone’s throw from the golden sands of Buffalo Beach, you will find the relaxed luxury Whitianga Apartments of Oceans Resort.
 All apartments have a full kitchen including oven, cook top, microwave as well as their own personal laundry with washing machine and laundry necessities provided.

-Taking the Pacific Coast Highway through the beachside towns of Whangamata and Tauranga in the beautiful Bay of Plenty before turning inland to visit a well-formed bushwalk with scenic lookouts over Okere Falls.
-Rotorua is the epicentre not only of New Zealand’s geothermal activity but of Māori heritage.
-No visit to Rotorua would be complete without including Te Puia, not only an active geothermal site but the nation’s centre for indigenous arts and crafts and a Kiwi conservation project.
-At Te Puia, it’s part of their culture to welcome, guide, entertain, and treat you like part of the family and you are treated to a private guide throughout your time here.
+Taking the Pacific Coast Highway through the beachside towns of Whangamatā and Tauranga in the beautiful Bay of Plenty before turning inland to visit a well-formed bushwalk with scenic lookouts over Okere Falls.
+From there, we continue on to Rotorua, the epicentre of New Zealand’s geothermal activity and Māori heritage.
+No visit to Rotorua would be complete without a stop at Te Puia, where we explore its active geothermal sites, experience the nation’s centre for indigenous arts and crafts, and learn about Kiwi conservation projects.
+At Te Puia it’s part of their culture to welcome, guide, entertain, and treat you like part of the family and you are treated to a private guide throughout your time here.

-Your accommodation: Millennium Hotel Rotorua
+Your accommodation: Millennium Hotel Rotorua (or similar)

 Rotorua's largest 4 star deluxe hotel is perfectly situated in the heart of the city overlooking Lake Rotorua.
 Five levels of accommodation offer guests a wide variety of scenic views.

-2. Experience the real Middle-Earth with a visit to the Hobbiton Movie Set.
-Visit the delightful setting for The Shire featured in Peter Jackson’s film trilogy, The Lord of the Rings and The Hobbit film series.
-Your Hobbiton guide will escort you through the ten-acre site, recounting fascinating details of how the movie set was created.
-The Hobbit holes, the Green Dragon Inn, The Millhouse and other structures created for the films can be viewed, and you will see how this beautiful piece of Waikato farmland was transformed into The Shire from Middle-Earth.
+Visit the delightful setting for The Shire that featured in Peter Jackson’s films, The Lord of the Rings trilogy and The Hobbit film series.
+Your Hobbiton guide will escort you through the ten-acre site, recounting fascinating details of how the movie set was created (other visitors will join this tour).
+The Hobbit Holes, Green Dragon Inn, The Millhouse and other structures created for the films can be viewed, and you will see how this beautiful piece of Waikato farmland was transformed into The Shire from Middle-earth.
+At Bagshot Row, you’ll get an authentic glimpse into Hobbit life, including time to explore one of two beautifully detailed Hobbit Holes.

-Your accommodation: Millennium Hotel Rotorua
+Your accommodation: Millennium Hotel Rotorua (or similar)

 Rotorua's largest 4 star deluxe hotel is perfectly situated in the heart of the city overlooking Lake Rotorua.
 Five levels of accommodation offer guests a wide variety of scenic views.

-Visit the powerful Huka Falls then view the vast Lake Taupō– more inland sea than lake, though its fresh waters teem with trout.
-Across the lake stands the mighty volcanic peaks of Ruapehu, Ngāuruhoe and Tongariro within the Tongariro National Park.
-Onto Napier to view one of the world’s most complete examples of Art Deco architecture, second (arguably) only to Miami Beach.
+Visit the powerful Huka Falls then view the vast Lake Taupō – more inland sea than lake, though its fresh waters teem with trout.
+Across the lake stands the mighty volcanic peaks of Ruapehu, Ngāuruhoe, and Tongariro, within the Tongariro National Park.
+Then continue on to Napier to view one of the world’s most complete examples of Art Deco architecture, second (arguably) only to Miami Beach.
 This joyful seaside town had a tragic birth, being virtually levelled by fierce fires that followed the devastating 1931 earthquake.
-Napier was rebuilt in the most up -to- date style of the time, which today is referred to as Art Deco.
-This afternoon your local guide brings history and architecture alive with entertaining stories as you discover Napier on foot.
+Napier was rebuilt in the most up-to-date style of the time, which today is referred to as Art Deco.
+This afternoon our local guide brings history and architecture alive with entertaining stories as we discover Napier on foot.
 Today’s journey has brought us to the North Island’s wine country, so this evening’s treat is dinner at New Zealand’s oldest winery, Mission Estate, where you enjoy dinner in the restored seminary buildings with sweeping views of Napier.

 Scenic Hotel Te Pania offers 4-star accommodation of a truly international standard.
 The hotel's slender, curved form echoes the shape of the bay.
 Enjoy sweeping views out over the water from a premium waterfront location on Marine Parade.

-Travel through the vineyards and orchards of Hawke’s Bay and the bush- clad ranges of the Wairarapa into New Zealand’s capital city, Wellington.
-On arrival view New Zealand’s magnificent Parliament Buildings including the iconic ‘Beehive’ building.
-From the Kelburn lookout take the Wellington Cable Car down into the central city precinct before visiting Te Papa– one of the most exciting museums in the world, featuring New Zealand insights; the shaping of its land, the spirit of its diverse peoples, its unique wildlife, landscapes and its distinctive popular culture.
+Travel through the vineyards and orchards of Hawke’s Bay and the bush-clad ranges of the Wairarapa into New Zealand’s capital city, Wellington.
+On arrival, view New Zealand’s magnificent Parliament Buildings including the iconic ‘Beehive’ building.
+From the Kelburn lookout take the Wellington Cable Car down into the central city precinct before visiting Te Papa – one of the most exciting museums in the world, featuring New Zealand insights; the shaping of its land, the spirit of its diverse peoples, its unique wildlife, landscapes and its distinctive popular culture.

-Your accommodation: DoubleTree by Hilton Hotel Wellington
+Your accommodation: DoubleTree by Hilton Hotel Wellington (or similar)

 Located less than five minutes away from the waterfront in Wellington, this modern hotel offers luxury and convenience.
 Adjacent to Wellington Cable Car, leading to the Botanic Garden, offering panoramic views of the city and home to a variety of dining and waterside activities.

-Your accommodation: Rutherford Hotel Nelson (or similar)
+Your accommodation: Heritage Rutherford Hotel Nelson (or similar)

 The Rutherford Hotel Nelson offers luxurious accommodation with a full complement of features designed to help you achieve the most from your stay.
 Situated at the doorstep of three national parks and an unmatched range of sandy beaches, blue seas and mountain wilderness.

-Your accommodation: Rutherford Hotel Nelson (or similar)
+Your accommodation: Heritage Rutherford Hotel Nelson (or similar)

 The Rutherford Hotel Nelson offers luxurious accommodation with a full complement of features designed to help you achieve the most from your stay.
 Situated at the doorstep of three national parks and an unmatched range of sandy beaches, blue seas and mountain wilderness.

-Your accommodation: Scenic Hotel Punakaiki (or similar)
+Your accommodation: Sudima Hotel Kaikoura (or similar)

 Get ready to lift off in the safe hands of your pilot, gazing over staggering ice formations and rugged South Island terrain.
 Then you'll touch down on the snowy glacial plains, inhale the mountain air and take snaps with your chopper before heading back to base.
 Duration is 20 minutes.
 The Fox and Franz Josef Glaciers are constantly moving.
 On this flight, which glacier we land on and where is dictated by daily movement of the ice formations and the weather patterns that these vast areas of ice impact.